Ming0217/Ming0217.github.io/_posts/2019-01-11-measure-what-matters.md

 While In general there are a lot more attention and literature around the power of OKR, I would also like to ensure that we don’t miss the often forgotten younger sibling of OKR: CFR, which Doerr dedicates the second part of the book to.

-CFR stands for conversation, feedback and recognition.
+CFR stands for **conversation, feedback and recognition**.
 In a nutshell, CFR is needed because it wraps OKR with humanity.
 Doerr describes it really well:

 ***“What business leaders have learned, very painfully, is that individuals cannot be reduced to numbers.
 Even Peter Drucker, the champion of well-measured goals, understood the limits of calibration.
 A manager’s “first role,” Drucker said, “is the personal one.
 It’s the relationship with people, the development of mutual confidence . . . the creation of a community.”
 Or as Albert Einstein observed, “Not everything that can be counted counts, and not everything that counts can be counted”***